arxiv-vanity/engrafo/README.md

 ## Sponsors

-Thanks to our generous sponsors for supporting the development of Arxiv Vanity!
-[Sponsor us to get your logo here.](https://www.patreon.com/arxivvanity)
+Thanks to our generous sponsors for supporting the development of arXiv Vanity!

 [<img src="docs/sponsor-yld.png" alt="YLD" width="250" />](https://www.yld.io/)